Zack Short Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.94 team ERA ranks sixth among all league pitching staffs.
+- The Yankees have a 3.93 team ERA that ranks seventh among all MLB pitching staffs.

-- His most recent appearance came on Thursday against the Detroit Tigers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- In his last appearance on Saturday against the Houston Astros, the left-hander went five innings, allowing two earned runs while surrendering three hits.

+- The 30-year-old has a 5.70 ERA and 7.8 strikeouts per nine innings in nine games this season, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.